kaarthiksundar/GasTranSim.jl/docs/src/outputs.md

 GasTranSim.jl is a Julia/JuMP package for simulating transient flow of a gas through a given network of gas pipelines which may include compressors/boosting stations with defined operation.
 The simulator allows us to predict the pressure and mass-flux (mass-flow per unit time for unit cross-sectional area) throughout the pipeline network for a given  time interval.
-Moreover, it allows the user to save the state of the simulation at a particular time instant, and restart the simulation seamlessly from the saved state.

 ## Description of network